Ever heard of the rule of three? If you haven’t, you should be aware that this marketing tactic is being used on us on a daily basis.

 So here’s how you can start leveraging it today.

-How To Use The Power Of Three To Elevate Your Marketing
+How To Use The Rule Of Three To Elevate Your Marketing

-5 Ways You Can Use The Power Of Three
+5 Ways You Can Use The Rule Of Three

 1. In copywriting/landing pages